5 Key Considerations When Designing a Service Request Catalog

 What about the next level down though?
 Each of these services may well have a subset of service offerings.
 In old money we used to call them IMACs – installations, additions, moves and changes, but it can include much more than this.
 These service requests are usually repeatable and understood in both their complexity and cost, however they could trigger a “normal change” or instigate a quotation for a more detailed piece of work.

-This article provides an overview of why a Service Request Catalog Framework is an important addition to an enterprise’s overall service strategy – and offers up five tips for you to get started in creating one. #ITSM Click To Tweet
+This article provides an overview of why a Service Request Catalog Framework is an important addition to an enterprise’s overall service strategy – and offers up five tips for you to get started in creating one. #ITSM Share on X

 These types of requests will have a wide range of attributes associated with them that when understood and documented ensure effective repeatability and the ultimate goal of delivering value to the consumer.
-But how should your organization approach this?
+But how should your organization approach this for long-term success?

 The answer is a Service Request Catalog Framework